YJiangcm/Lion/README.md

 ## News
 - :pray: Due to the reason that our team members are perparing for the PhD Qualifying Exam, we apologize for any possible delay in responding to your questions.
-We will try our best to resopnse to any of your questions and concerns.
+We are happy to accept any questions and feedback :)
 - 2023/05/23: We released the code for training and inference.

 ## Contents